Originally published: October, 2019

 As an IT organization, we have a LOT of subscriptions.
 From cloud services, licensing, lease agreements and more, there’s a lot to keep track of.
 As the Controller, I deal with ADNET’s subscriptions as both a seller and a buyer.
-Here are my tips on deciding what’s best for your business and managing any subscriptions you have.
+Here are my tips on deciding what’s best for your business and managing recurring subscriptions.

 As long as I keep track, I’m able to have more control than I do with annual licensing.
 I can manage users, additions, changes and deletions regularly to avoid overspending on things we don’t need.
 From my perspective, I also prefer an even monthly number to big swings in cost.

-With an annual renewal, you might miss out on coverage, cost savings or benefits if you don’t renew in time.
+With an annual renewal of a subscription, you might miss out on coverage, cost savings or benefits if you don’t renew in time.
 With monthly subscriptions, they generally just continue to roll over only to be canceled when needed.

 Incremental changes in price are easier to deal with than changes you only find out about at renewal time.
 Being able to tell when costs are going up beforehand makes it much easier to budget for and usually the immediate impact is smaller.